Consumer Advocate Network is a 501(c)(3) established in Washington, DC in 2003

 Ayana Baker

-Ayana Baker is CAN’s administrator.
-She is certified in HIPAA procedures and Wellness Recovery Action Plan.
-Ms. Baker is a Washington DC native with experience in the Behavioral Health system in the city.
+Ayana Baker is and advocate and also CAN’s administrator.
+She is certified in HIPAA procedures, Wellness Recovery Action Planning, Mental Health First Aid, and Emotional CPR.
+Ms. Baker is a Washington DC native with lived experience in the Behavioral Health system in the city.
 Ayana is a cinnefile and loves to support the arts in the city.
-She believes in the art of self-care.
+Ayana gave birth to her first child Carsyn in September 2024, and is discovering the joys and challenges of motherhood.

 Effie Smith